 Tamsin Rogers

+In her current role at the DAIR Center, Rogers collaborates with data scientists and clinicians to develop and test high-performance software tools.
 Rogers is a firm believer in the use of technology for good and strives to apply it in ways that make the world a better place.
-She is excited to further embody her interests in mental health care and advocacy by continuing to develop tools that improve the lives of real people.
+She applies her interests in mental health care and advocacy by contributing to software that has a meaningful impact on people’s lives.

 Education

-- BA, Computer Science, Colby College
+- BA, Computer Science; Science, Technology, & Society, Colby College